duchuy1999/anagram-checker/README.md

 # anagram-checker

-A simple web application to count the number of anagrams that an input string has in a Firebase realtime database
+A simple web application that counts the number of anagrams of a given input string stored in a Firebase Realtime Database.